-A veteran of the UC Davis coaching staff, Assistant Coach Brett Lindgren returns for his sixth season in the Aggies' dugout during the 2016-17 season, tasked with working with the infielders and team offense while also assisting in the program's recruiting efforts.
+A veteran of the UC Davis coaching staff, Assistant Coach Brett Lindgren returns for his seventh season in the Aggies' dugout during the 2017-18 season, tasked with working with the infielders and team offense while also assisting in the program's recruiting efforts.

 Formerly a volunteer assistant at Big West Conference rival Cal State Fullerton and Santa Clara, Lindgren served in a similar capacity at UC Davis for the 2012 campaign before joining the coaching staff full-time prior to the 2013 season.